 In 2003 he was elected a Fellow of the Royal College of Physicians, and in 2009 he was elected as a Member of the Malta Order of Merit.
 Professor de Bono received the prestigious ESMO Award in 2011 and was part of the ICR/RMH team awarded the AACR Team Science Award.
 He also received an award from the Royal Society of Chemistry for his team’s work in developing abiraterone.
 In 2016 he was named Regius Professor of Cancer Research, a rare award bestowed by the Sovereign by Royal Warrant to recognise exceptionally high-quality research at an Institution.
 He was awarded the 2018 AACR–Joseph H. Burchenal Memorial Award for Outstanding Achievement in Clinical Cancer Research.
 The award is a significant mark of esteem for Professor de Bono, and recognises his outstanding and world-leading research in the clinical development of personalised cancer treatments.

-Professor de Bono is a member of the ESMO Leadership Generation Task Force.
+Professor de Bono was a member of the ESMO Leadership Generation Task Force.